Joseph Keaveny

 Joseph Keaveny is an American attorney, banker, and politician who served as a member of the Missouri Senate for the 4th district from 2009 to 2016.
 After leaving the Senate, he was appointed to serve as Administrative Law Judge of the Missouri Department of Labor.

 Early life and education

 Judge Keaveny is one of six children born to the late John Joseph and Mary Justine Keaveny.
-He grew up in the city's Skinker DeBaliviereneighborhood and is a graduate of Christian Brothers College High School.
+He grew up in the city's Skinker DeBaliviere neighborhood and is a graduate of Christian Brothers College High School.
 He earned a Bachelor of Science degree in accounting from the University of Missouri–St. Louis, followed by a Master of Science degree in finance and a Juris Doctor from Saint Louis University.

 Career

 Keaveny has worked in the banking industry, managing portfolios for high-worth individuals and later managing U.S. Securities and Exchange Commission (SEC) compliance issues for U.S. Bancorp.
 For several years, he volunteered as a board member for the Skinker-DeBaliviere Housing Corporation — learning first-hand the challenges of rebuilding derelict properties, which led to a strong advocacy for state Historic Tax Credits.

 During his tenure on the Skinker-DeBaliviere Community Council, Keaveny spent time working with the St. Louis Metropolitan Police Department on public safety issues — an experience that reinforced his belief that the City of St. Louis must regain local control of its police force, a position opposed by the St. Louis Police Officers' Association.